LuisBalsa/pipex/README.md

 Pipex is a command-line utility designed to replicate the functionality of the `|` operator in shell commands.
 It allows the user to execute a series of commands, with the output of each command piped as input to the next command in the sequence.

-Please note that this version of Pipex is an unfinished work and not provide the complete functionality (here_doc)
+Please note that this version of Pipex is an unfinished work (it's done olny the bonus part)

 ## Usage